IamFastre/Tuii/README.md

 <br>
 <br>

-_(these screenshots were taken on an iPhone 11, but it should be roughly the same everywhere else)_
+_(these screenshots were taken on an iPhone 11, but it should be roughly the same everywhere else.)_